anavarro9731/soap/src/readme.md

 After that consider the following

-#### Authorisation

-Each message will now be protected by default and require that the user have permission to send it.
-You can give a user permissions directly, or via a role, using the Auth0 portal.
-Permissions in the form of "ENVKEY:execute:messagename" will be created automatically from the list of messages in the system and synced during deployment as a step of the health check.
-Simply assign them using the self-explanatory portal features to give users access.
-If you remove a message from the [SecurityInfo](Soap.Api.Sample/Soap.Api.Sample.Afs/SecurityInfo.cs) class it will automatically be removed from any assigned roles or users when that version is deployed.

-For messages which should not require any auth you can add the AuthorisationNotRequired attribute to those messages and they will be allowed regardless of Auth0 state.

-#### Frontend Aspects

-The <Login /> control in index.js will now render the appropriate controls for login and logout capability If you are not ever planning on using Auth you can safely remove the control altogether.

 #### Authentication

-Is performed automatically by the API when a message is received.
+Is performed automatically by the API when a message is received if the AuthLevel is not equal to `None` and the message is not marked with the `AuthenticationNotRequired` attribute.

-The Auth0 Permissions and/or UserProfile are stored in the `Meta` property of any Process.
+The Auth0 UserProfile and Identity can be access from the `Meta` property of any Process.

 Auth0 stores some basic information about the user as expressed in the `IUserProfile` interface and this interface is then implemented in the starter project as the  `UserProfile` class.
 A class implementing IUserProfile and IAggregate must be passed to the [receive function](Soap.Api.Sample/Soap.Api.Sample.Afs/BuiltIn.cs) function on receipt of a message and this is then used to create/update the user profile based on the data in Auth0.
 This data is stored in the service database alongside any other aggregates and in that respect is not different than any other datatype except that it is synced automatically with the data in the token whenever you make an API call.
 Feel free to add any properties to the UserProfile class and commit those updates via an `ProfileOperation : Operations<UserProfile>` class, however changing value in any fields of the implemented `IUserProfile` interface will be overwritten each time the user makes a call.

+#### Authorisation

+Is performed automatically by the API when a message is received if the AuthLevel is not equal to `None` or `AuthenticationOnly` and the message is not marked with the `AuthorisationNotRequired` attribute.

+Each message will now be protected by default and require that the user have permission to send it.

+Permissions correspond to messages.
+Permissions are grouped in to ApiPermissions.
+Api Permissions are grouped into Roles.
+Roles are then assigned to users.

+You can find the definitions of ApiPermissions in the [ApiPermissions.cs](Soap.Api.Sample/Soap.Api.Sample.Logic/ApiPermissions.cs) file.
+You can find the definitions of Roles in the [Roles.cs](Soap.Api.Sample/Soap.Api.Sample.Logic/Roles.cs) file.

+Roles will be created automatically from the list of messages in the system and synced during deployment as a step of the health check.
+Removing a role from the source code will remove it from the Auth0 when the system is deployed.

+You can give a user permissions via a role, using the Auth0 portal if you are not using DbPermissions, but you should never attempt to give a user raw permissions via the portal.
+We cannot disable this, but SOAP expects all permissions to be inferred directly from roles.

+Furthermore if you are using Db Permissions (_see [DataStore](https://github.com/anavarro9731/DataStore) library for details_) you can only assign roles via the
+`IDAAM` object available in a Process.
+Attempting to assign roles through the portal when you are using Db Permissions will corrupt the users profile and create unexpected results.

+You can find various helper methods regarding role assigment and permissions in 2 places in the framework.
+1. On the `Meta` object in Processes 2.
+On the `IDAAM` in Processes.

+#### Frontend Aspects

+If AuthEnabled is not set to `None`.
+The <Login /> control in index.js will now render the appropriate controls for login and logout capability
+If you are not ever planning on using Auth you can safely remove the control altogether.

 #### Inter-Service Messages